Yanda Chen

 paper / code / poster

-We propose a framework to systematically detect and reduce language bias of deep learning models under the high-stakes context of gang intervention.
+We propose a framework to systematically detect and reduce the language bias of deep-learning models in the high-stakes context of gang intervention.

 Internships